 Bachelor of Arts, Bachelor of Science

-David Flanagan, Assistant Professor and Coordinator
+Jerald Mirskin, Associate Professor and Coordinator

-The planned studies major is designed for students whose interests or learning goals do not coincide with departmental majors as presently defined and whose interests may cross disciplinary fields.
-The emphasis in the planned studies major is placed first on the development of an educational goal and then on the selection of the form and content of courses leading to that goal.
+The planned studies major is designed for students whose interest or learning goals do not coincide with departmental majors as presently defined and whose interests may cross disciplinary fields.
+The emphasis in the planned studies major is placed first on the development of an educational goal, and then on the selection of the form and content of courses leading to that goal.
 The student will be encouraged to seek out relevant College resources and to supplement regular coursework with independent study, internships, or tutorials if appropriate.
 The planned studies coordinator will aid the student in obtaining admission to courses that are contained in the student's final plan, subject to departmental limitations.

 To major in planned studies, a student must file an application with the coordinator of planned studies.
 Applications are available from the coordinator.
 Before submitting the final application, students must discuss their ideas with the coordinator of planned studies and the department chairs and dean of each of the units involved in their plan.
 Criteria related to acceptance of a student's plan may be the availability of space in certain courses and the cumulative GPA of the student, as well as approval by the department chairs and dean.
-Students who matriculate at Ithaca College as freshmen may begin the application process in the second semester, but they must have completed two semesters before being admitted into the planned studies major.
+Students who matriculate at Ithaca College as freshmen may begin the application process in their second semester, but must have completed two semesters before being admitted into the planned studies major.
 The application process for the major should begin no later than the start of the second semester of the junior year.
 The latest a student may be admitted into the planned studies major is in time to register for and complete two regular semesters of study in the major.
 Planned studies majors must fulfill the humanities and sciences general education requirement.

-Total, B.A. or B.S. in planned studies
+Total, planned studies major

 Students may achieve departmental honors in planned studies by producing excellent work in the context of their own interdisciplinary program.
 Guidelines are available from the coordinator of planned studies.